-The Biology Department's program of studies is sufficiently flexible to prepare students to pursue careers in molecular and cellular biology, botany, microbiology, physiology or zoology as graduate students.
+The Department of Biological Sciences' program of studies is flexible enough to enable you to pursue careers in molecular and cellular biology, botany, microbiology, physiology or zoology as graduate students.
 Some students pursue jobs in biotechnology, education, marketing and sales, among other fields.
 Programs in the department also prepare students for professional fields such as dentistry, medicine, pharmacy, medical technology, nursing or physical therapy.

 To students who are interested in studying biology, Der says that the academic environment at Pacific fosters great opportunities to grow academically.
 "It's a great place to get real undergraduate research experience," he says.
 "The faculty have diverse research expertise so you will find a project to make your own."

 Pacific's undergraduate program in Biology provides students with the intellectual foundation and practical skills to conduct original research in the area of biological sciences.

 - More than 70% of Biology majors engage in undergraduate research while at Pacific.

 - During the past 10 years, over 35 undergraduate students have co-authored significant research papers.